NinoLacambra/CeaWays/README.md

-# Interactive CEAways Map
+# Interactive 3D Mall Map

-An interactive 3D CEA map concept with a sidebar search and pin indicators for every floor and room.
+An interactive 3D mall map concept with a sidebar search and pin indicators for every level.

 [Article on Codrops](http://tympanus.net/codrops/?p=26692)